 The second time I called I was put in contact with a customer service representative, who, recognizing the problem, promised to replace my laptop with a model of my choice.
 Needless to say, I was quite impressed by Dell's generous offer.
 To good to be true, she called an hour later reneging on her previous offer, under a completely bogus pretext.
 Let me cut a long story short by saying that there is a limit to the amount bull this particular customer (yours truly) was willing to put up with.

-deliver only approximates what they advertise ?
+How can Dell hope to retain customers when what they deliver only approximates what they advertise ?
 One of the customer support people at Dell went as far as acknowledging that Dell was minimizing their laptop's weight to increase sales and that other vendors were also playing the same dubious game.
 One thing is for sure, we won't be buying another Dell product anytime soon.